cujojs/when/docs/api.md

 ## Using it

-Using it is easy: Load `when/monitor/console` in your environment as early as possible.
+Load `when/monitor/console` in your environment as early as possible.
 That's it.
 If you have no unhandled rejections, it will be silent, but when you do have them, it will report them to the console, complete with synthetic stack traces.

 It works in modern browsers (AMD), and in Node and RingoJS (CommonJS).